Two New Short Stories

 Pick up the latest copy of The Mythic Circle to read “The Descent of Ancient Night Upon Heav’n: An Addition to John Milton’s Paradise Lost, Book Three.”

 Three of my erasure poems, “Plate XVI.
 B. suturalis,” “Plate VI.
-L. fulvicauda,” and “No satisfactory explanation” have just been picked up by Inverted Syntax for their Fissured Tongue series.
+L. fulvicauda,” and “No satisfactory explanation” are in the Februrary 2020 print issue of Inverted Syntax.
 These are erasures of classic entomological texts, revealing the hidden lives of insects and the people who study them.
 Link coming soon!

 A magical journal is an unexpected ritual partner for the practitioner of the esoteric arts.
 Many of us keep grimoires or Books of Shadow – but the magical journal is not the same.
 Within the magical journal, the practitioner finds a sacred space of transmutation.
 Learn how to use your journal for self-discovery in my article in the latest issue of NILVX.
 Read NILVX here.